ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 What is CODE?
 Why we CODE?
 ```
+Before answering "Why we code?", lets discuss "What is code?".

 Human civilization evolved every day and with each step in evolution, complex questions blocked them in their journey.
 A need for companion to assit us, was felt in every step and luckily!!!...we found one to help us in desperate times, Machines !!!!!

 Initially Machine was assisting us, in the form of small tools and gradually evolved with us.
 It evolved into a complex ones, one which can remember.

-Additional benefits of Machine...
+Evolution of machine which can remember is a game changer, it provided immense possibilities.

+Benefits of Machine, which can remember...
-* Can repeat task N number of time.
+* Can repeat a task, N number of time.
-* Can do it in high Precision.
+* Can do a task with high Precision.
-* Can do it with less Fatigue.
+* Can do a task with less Fatigue.

 Evolution of machines which can remember, fascinated us and we devoted ourselves to improve them.
 Primary enhancement of a Machine which can remember is to make it undertand `What needs to be remembered?`.
 By remembering, Machine know what to do when requested the assisstance.
 We as a civilization, extended our relationship with machine by introducing language to speak with them.
 Machines started understanding our instructions with language we decided to communicate with them, thus we started writing it down as `CODE`.